 Under our Terms of Business, it is the Buyer's responsibility to notify us of any damage within (5) working days.
 If contacting us after five (5) days, I'm afraid we cannot accept responsibility for damage to an artwork as it will be difficult to prove when the damage was incurred.

-For works which are sold unframed, we do not offer a framing service.
+For works which are sold unframed, we do not offer a framing service as it can significantly increase the cost of shipping and adds additional risk.
 We advise you to frame locally in order to keep the cost and risk of shipping down and, of course, because framing is a personal preference.

 In the interests of fraud prevention, please note that our contact details and bank details will not change.
 If you ever receive correspondence suggesting that they have, please contact us immediately by manually entering our phone number +44 (0) 117 959 6411.
 We further advise that you contact us to confirm that we have received your payment if not paying through the website.
 We take every reasonable precaution to prevent fraud, and we cannot be held liable for payments made to fraudulent third parties.